mmmmosca/LOON/README.md

 `key = [Label{:Space}{.IdentityKey}]`

 > PS: The syntax for injecting hidden labels and spaces is the same as other labels and spaces.
-However it's still not possible to do this with referencing in identities yet.
+And the same goes for Injecting inside identities

 ## Insertion Operator